jncraton/connectiongrammar/readme.md

 [13] Agarwal, Manish, Jonathan Cagan, and George Stiny.
 "A micro language: generating MEMS resonators by using a coupled form—function shape grammar."
 Environment and Planning B: Planning and Design 27, no. 4 (2000): 615-626.

 [14] Campbell, Matthew I., and Kristina Shea.
 “Computational Design Synthesis.”
 Artificial Intelligence for Engineering Design, Analysis and Manufacturing 28, no. 3 (2014): 207–8. doi:10.1017/S0890060414000171.

+[15] Lindenmayer, Aristid.
+"Mathematical models for cellular interactions in development I. Filaments with one-sided inputs."
+Journal of theoretical biology 18, no. 3 (1968): 280-299.